The Dyson airwrap deal you need to shop this Black Friday

 The best Black Friday beauty deals have commenced, and savings are dropping on the coveted hair tool

-The Dyson airwrap is one of the best beauty tools you can own, and thankfully, the best Black Friday airwrap deals are now live.
-Complete with multiple attachments for creating various looks, the versatile hair tool allows you to dry and style your hair simultaneously (trust me, you’ll be out the door within minutes in the morning).
+The Dyson airwrap is one of the most versatile beauty tools you can own, and thankfully, the best Black Friday airwrap deals are aplenty.
+Complete with multiple attachments for creating various looks, the hair tool allows you to dry and style your hair simultaneously (trust me, you’ll be out the door within minutes in the morning).

 As The Independent’s beauty writer, I'm used to seeing the price of the hair tool dip by £50 to £100 throughout the year, but the discounts available for Black Friday are impressive.
 The Dyson airwrap i.d. for curly and coily hair has been reduced by £150 (now £329.99,Very.co.uk), which uses damage-minimising air technology, and certainly impressed our reviewer.
-You can also snag a great deal on the original airwrap and the complete airwrap, both of which are firm favourites of ours at IndyBest.
+There are also excellent deals to be found on the original airwrap and the complete airwrap, both of which are firm favourites of ours at IndyBest.

 Best Dyson airwrap deals for Black Friday